bkamapantula/bkamapantula.github.io/_posts/2021-03-15-data-storytelling-maps.md

 Since maps fascinate me, I'm interested to tryout few example datasets and try to narrate few important aspects from them.
 Consider the obesity rate (%) in Virginia state counties across the years 2019 and 2020.

+### Definitions

+BMI is calculated as the ratio of weight in kilograms to the square of height in meters.

+Obesity rate is defined as the ratio of number of patients with obesity (BMI>= 30 kg/m<sup>2</sup>) to the number of patients in the survey.

 ## Virginia Obesity Rates

 ![virginia obesity rate 2019](https://i.postimg.cc/6pRpmwP0/virginia-obesity-2019.png)